 As the world knows, Britain voted out of the EU last week and it’s had a profound effect on the country in hundreds of ways, many of which are still unknown.
-A lot of people back home have been asking me what my life in London has been like post-Brexit and I must admit that it’s been an incredibly emotional & frustrating time for me, in a way that’s more severe than I had ever expected, and a lot of people who I talk to are feeling the same way.
+A lot of people back home have been asking me what my life in London has been like post-Brexit and I must admit that it’s been an incredibly emotional & frustrating time for me – in a way that’s more intense than I had ever expected – and a lot of people who I talk to are feeling the same way.

 The majority of London voted to stay in.
 75% of my local area voted in, 62-73% of people my age voted in, my entire Facebook newsfeed voted in and 95% of the people that I’m in contact with daily voted in.
 In a way I find it really comforting knowing I’ve got people around me who are all on the same page, but on the other hand I’m completely bewildered, furious and distraught that 17 million people have such opposing views.
-It’s something I still can’t wrap my head around and to be honest, I’m not sure that I’ll be able to.
+It’s something I still can’t wrap my head around and to be honest, I’m not sure that I ever will.

-Friday morning last week when we all awoke to the news I decided to walk into work to try and pull myself together and walking through London I saw what was by far the most deflated, emotional, eery city that I’ve ever seen in my life.
+Friday morning last week when we all awoke to the news I decided to walk into work to try and pull myself together.
+Walking through London I saw what was by far the most deflated, emotional, eery city that I’ve ever seen in my life.
 All of London was trying to process the result and a lot of us were just in complete shock.
-It’s been a lot like going through a grieving process – first I was shocked, in disbelief and denial, then emotional, then angry, back to denial, but I’m not sure when the acceptance will come around, if at all.
+It’s been a lot like going through a grieving process – first the shock, then disbelief and denial, sadness, anger and back to denial again.
+I’m not sure when the acceptance will come around, if at all.

-I’ve been finding it really hard to articulate the million thoughts and feelings running through my mind in the last week and a half, let alone enough to put into cohesive writing.
-How I feel just goes so much beyond disappointment.
-I feel utterly deflated, sad, hurt, emotional and homesick.
+I’ve been finding it really hard to articulate the million thoughts and feelings running through my mind over the last week and a half, let alone enough to put into cohesive writing.
+So I’m sorry if this rambles on a bit.
+But how I’m feeling just goes so much beyond disappointment.
+I feel empty, sad, hurt, emotional, homesick.

 Those who have read my blog for a while will know I’ve always been London’s biggest fan, yet the last few months have felt different.
 I used to walk over London bridge and look out onto the Thames and feel exhilarated, lucky and dare I say it (yes I will)… blessed.